menandmice/mmcentral-linux-docker/README.md

-# Dockerfiles for building Men & Mice Suite Component-Container
+# Dockerfiles for building Men & Mice Suite Central on Linux

 Dockerfiles to build container for mmsuite components.
-For Linux and Window Server 2016.